-When it comes to setting up custom dimensions on your WordPress website, you’ll need ExactMetrics.
+For the easiest way to set up custom dimensions on your WordPress website, you’ll need ExactMetrics.
 It’s the best premium WordPress Analytics plugin you can use today.

-Once you’ve signed up and installed the plugin on your website, you’ll need to activate Dimensions Addon.
+Once you’ve signed up and installed the plugin on your website, go ahead and activate the Dimensions Addon.
 For that, go to ExactMetrics from your WordPress dashboard and then click Addons.
 Navigate your way to Dimensions and click Install.

 Step 2: Add Custom Dimensions to ExactMetrics

 After setting up ExactMetrics and its Dimensions addon, the next step is to add your custom dimensions.

-And you can do that by going to ExactMetrics » Settings and then select Conversions from the top menu.
+To do that, go to ExactMetrics » Settings and then select the Conversions tab from the top menu.
 Now, scroll down to Custom Dimensions.

-Here you can select the custom dimensions you want to track for your website.
-ExactMetrics offers different custom dimensions, which include:
+Here you’ll select the custom dimensions you want to track for your website.
+ExactMetrics supports tracking of the following custom dimensions:

 - User ID – If want to see what each logged in users is doing on your website, then using User ID you can track their activities.

-- Post Type – You can see which post type is most popular amongst your visitors using this custom dimension, so you can focus on promoting that post type more to drive traffic and conversions.
+- Post type – You can see which post types are most popular amongst your visitors using this custom dimension, and focus on promoting that post type more to drive traffic and conversions.

 - Author – This dimension is ideal for sites that have multiple authors.
-It helps you track the performance of each author.
+It helps you track the performance of each author’s reader views.

-- Category – By tracking different categories, you can get insights about what your visitors like.
+- Category – Measuring the popularity of different categories gives you insights into what visitors like.
 That way you can spend more money on marketing popular categories.

 - Published at – Wondering what’s the best time to publish your content?
 Published at custom dimension helps you see when to push your posts and how old posts perform.

-- Tags – Similar to categories, tags custom dimension also lets you track the performance of different tags on your website.
+- Tags – Similar to categories, the Tags custom dimension also lets you track the popularity of different topics and subjects on your website.